Decades ago, Robert Greenleaf articulated one of the most important leadership frameworks in history: “servant leadership.”

 - Proactively build a winning culture.
 A great culture is a force multiplier.
 Keep culture on everyone’s agenda.
 Ask colleagues to help visualize and form your mutually desired culture.
 Give everyone two jobs: first, their regular job, and second, a job as a “steward for the culture, with an irrevocable license to lead by the shared values.”

 - Use a fluid structure.
-Employ temporary, empowered teams outside your formal organization structure to address opportunities often.
+Employ temporary, empowered teams (Tiger Teams) outside your formal organization structure to address opportunities often.

 - Celebrate liberally.
 Recognize people and have fun with your associates.
 They’re your trusted colleagues.
 Life’s too short to be uptight.